Standard position for surfaces in link complements in arbitrary 3-manifolds: Generalizing standard position

 \section{Generalizing standard position}

-The next proposition generalizes properties of standard position for closed surfaces from \cite{Menasco1984}, and for surfaces with non-meridianal boundary from Propositions 2.1-2.2 of \cite{MenascoThistlethwaite}.
+In this section we generalize properties of standard position for closed surfaces from \cite{Menasco1984}, and for surfaces with non-meridianal boundary from Propositions 2.1-2.2 of \cite{MenascoThistlethwaite}.

-\begin{proposition} The following holds for a surface $Z$ in $Y-N(L)$: \begin{enumerate} \item[(1)] If $Z$ is a surface with boundary, and the boundary slopes are not meridianal, then $Z$ is meridianally incompressible. \item[(2)] $Z$ has no connected components that are spheres or projective planes. \item[(3)] If $Z$ is in normal position, a curve of $\bdy Z_i$ meets truncation edges in pairs.
-Thus labels $B$ occur in pairs.
+\begin{proposition} The following holds for a surface $Z$ in $Y-N(L)$, and any connected subsurface $Z_i$ of $Z$ in a chunk $C$: \begin{enumerate} \item[(1)] There is no meridianal compression of $Z$ to a component $R$ of $\bdy N(L)$ for which $\bdy Z \cap R$ is nonempty and non-meridianal. \item[(2)] $Z_i$ cannot be a sphere or projective plane. \item[(3)] If $Z$ is in normal position, each curve of $\bdy Z_i$ meets truncation edges in pairs.
+Thus labels $B$ occur in pairs. \end{enumerate} \end{proposition}

-\item[(4)] If $Z$ is meridianally incompressible and in normal form, $\bdy Z$ does not meet the same saddle twice while cutting off a disk.
-More precisely, for a chunk $C$, no arc of $Z\cap \bdy C$ runs from an interior edge $e$ back to an interior edge identified to $e$ while cutting off a disk in the projection surface $\Pi$.